sfogo/rest-ways/README.md

 ```
 * `mvn clean install`
 This will do default packaging of all modules.
 Some modules have specific profiles (see within each).

+## Install
+* See specific instructions within each project.